i2r-simmc/i2r-simmc-2020/README.md

 - Generate model output with specific domain, domain can be `fashion` and `furniture`
 - $ bash generate.sh \<domain\>
 - Optionally, you can generate with specified setting including gpu_id, testing batch size and testing split name
-- Testing split name can be `devtest` or `test` based on the file you want to test.
+- Testing split name can be `devtest` or `test-std` based on the file you want to test.
 - $ bash generate.sh \<domain\> <gpu_id> <learning_rate> <testing_split_name>
 - Eg: $ bash generate.sh fashion 0 20 devtest
 - The default testing batch size is 20, if you encounter CUDA memory issue, please reduce testing batch size.